colwellblaine/var-scripts/README.md

 It's literally just a short bash script.
 There's a 95% chance you could write this yourself, but why should you, when I've already done it?

+##### xmonad

+Literally just an xmonad config.
+It's based off of [DistroTube's config](https://gitlab.com/dwt1/dotfiles/-/tree/master/.xmonad), as well as [his xmobar config](https://gitlab.com/dwt1/dotfiles/-/tree/master/.config/xmobar), but modified in ways that make more sense.
+Most of this is just rebinds and takin out the emacs stuff.
+As I am running on a laptop, I have a battery percentage set up.
+I just used [Luke Smith's sb-battery script](https://github.com/LukeSmithxyz/voidrice/blob/master/.local/bin/statusbar/sb-battery) to do this, so you'll have to comment that out if you don't have it.

 ##### .twmrc

 This is a config file for TWM.
 Why would I want to use twm?
 I don't know, it's aesthetically pleasing I guess, but it's a good config.